 A Level 1 aerialist is a beginner who is still developing basic aerial skills.
 This performer may struggle with inversions or cannot consistently perform them cleanly, and is in the process of learning inversion techniques.
-They may not have taught or performed for compensation in the
+They may not have taught or performed for compensation in the past 12 months.
+At this level, strength, flexibility, dynamic movement, and flow are still being developed.

 - Inversions: Cannot invert independently or cleanly; may use assistance, such as placing the apparatus in a "backpack" position (armpits or ribcage) or kicking off into a straddle.
-Can also mount the apparatus with feet at the base or lower base to lift the body. - Strength & Flexibility: Limited strength, flexibility, dynamic movement, and flow. - Ground Pullovers: Not allowed. - Low Aerial Inverts: Assisted low aerial inversions are allowed (e.g., body wrap or consistent point of contact, and/or use of feet for mounting). - Descending into Inverts: Allowed.
+Can also mount the apparatus with feet at the base or lower base to lift the body. - Strength & Flexibility: Limited strength, flexibility, dynamic movement, and flow. - Ground Pullovers: Not allowed. - Low Aerial Inverts: Assisted low aerial inversions are allowed (e.g., body wrap or consistent point of contact, and/or use of feet for mounting). - Descending into Inverts: Allowed. - 3 Points of contact when inverted.